taxi2za/Aeternum/README.md

 # Aeternum
  ow meme

-> Sorry for bad coding styles it is just p2c...
+> Sorry for bad coding styles it is just poc...
 > If you don't understand, don't paste.

 # CREDIT